BHFock/git-cl/docs/tutorial.md

 | **Staging Area** | Selects what goes into the next commit ([Git docs](https://git-scm.com/docs/git-add))       | Prepare commit content              |
 | **Branch**       | A line of development with commit history ([Git docs](https://git-scm.com/docs/git-branch)) | Isolate long-running or shared work |

-Use changelists to track your intent, keep unrelated edits separate, or manage overlapping work — all without affecting Git history.
+Use changelists as your own labelled workspace, keep unrelated edits separate, or manage overlapping work — all without affecting Git history.

 ## 1. Installation